Atas Nama Cinta

 Atas Nama Cinta is an Indonesian television romantic drama series that premiered on 5 June 2023 on ANTV.
-It stars Jonas Rivanno, Sarah Samantha, Donny Michael and Daniel Rutters in the lead role.
+It starred Jonas Rivanno, Sarah Samantha, Donny Michael and Daniel Rutters in the lead role.
 The show went off air on 2 July 2023 due to low ratings.

 Plot

-Indah who quarrels with her boss, Raynar, a handsome young man, owner of a luxury hotel, wealthy but arrogant in nature.
+Indah who quarrels with her boss, Raynar, a handsome young man and owner of a luxury hotel is wealthy and arrogant in nature.

-Widuri, Grandma from Raynar was accidentally helped by Indah and saw the sincerity of Indah.
+Widuri, Grandma of Raynar, was accidentally helped by Indah and saw the sincerity of Indah.
 Widuri also asked Indah to be Raynar's personal assistant.

 The fight between Raynar and Indah annoyed Raynar, but he couldn't refuse at her grandmother's request and was forced to accept Indah as her personal assistant.

 Unbeknownst to Raynar, Indah uses this opportunity as a disguise to investigate Raynar's involvement in the death of her older sister, Anggia, at Raynar's hotel.

 On the other hand, Emir, Indah's best friend who secretly has a crush on Indah, supports this decision for other reasons.
 As time goes by, Indah is in a dilemma choosing between love or continuing her revenge.

 Will Indah's disguise bear fruit and how will Indah's relationship with Raynar continue?